 Those interested in improving their credentials can opt for certification from The Institute of Management Consultants USA (IMC USA), which offers a Certified Management Consultant (CMC) designation.
 In addition to education requirements, consultants must also have a number of years of experience to achieve certification.

-By contrast, consultants with leading firms can earn very handsome pay packages that far exceed the BLS averages.
-For example, according to job website GlassDoor.com, management consulting associates with the eminent strategy consulting firm McKinsey & Co. earn an average of about $150,000 per year, within a range of $120,000 to $253,000.
-Associates are their lowest level consultants, and usually hold an MBA or another advanced degree.
-McKinsey also hires undergraduates with no prior full-time work experience into what it calls business analyst positions.
+Consultants with leading firms can earn very handsome pay packages that far exceed the BLS averages.
+For example, according to job website payscale.com, management consulting associates with McKinsey & Co. earn an average of $102,000 per year, within a range of $72,000 to $174,000.

-In the realm of Big Four consulting, GlassDoor.com reports that junior consultants at Deloitte earn total compensation packages worth an average of about $90,000 and senior consultants about $111,000.
-The range is from $59,000 to $236,000.
+The same management consultants at Deloitte earn an average of $90,000 within the range of $83,000 to $121,000 per year.
 Consulting managers and partners draw even higher pay.
 However, there are caveats.

-The BLS notes, correctly, that frequent travel is a typical part of the job.
+The BLS notes that frequent travel is a typical part of the job.
 See our discussion of health and business travel.
-However, the BLS also claims that only about 25% work more than 40 hours per week.
-It is an understatement, at least for the most prestigious consulting firms.
+However, the BLS also claims that only about 25 percent work more than 40 hours per week.
+The figure is likely understated, at least for the most prestigious consulting firms.
 Work weeks of at least 60 hours are sometimes the norm, and 70 to 80 hours are not at all unusual.

 In addition to reading the above-referenced articles on billable hours and utilization rates, also see our discussions of living to work and the up or out policy.
-All these matters are of prime significance for the prospective consultant.
+All of these matters are significant for the prospective consultant.
 In short, those who succeed in this field live to work and thrive under pressure.